paulfranceschi/taxonomy-of-concepts-for-AI/README.md

 # General considerations
 The aim of this project is to create a library in Python based on a taxonomy of commonly used concepts, so that it can be used in projects related to artificial intelligence and natural language understanding.
+The library that is part of the module is intended to allow an IA to answer a wide range of questions such as:

+* what is the opposite of generosity?
+* what is the contrary of audacity?

 <img align="right" width="35%" src="https://github.com/paulfranceschi/taxonomy-of-concepts/blob/main/matrix of concepts.jpg">